GatoGraphQL/ExtensionStarter/README.md

 - Inspect all services referenced inside the class, and verify if any of them must too be duplicated and adapted
 - Similarly, find all references to the original class (eg: using the [PHP Intelephense](https://marketplace.visualstudio.com/items?itemName=bmewburn.vscode-intelephense-client) addon for VSCode), and verify if any of them must also be duplicated and adapted

-You must also have those services injected into the service container, by defining them in file `schema-services.yaml`.
-Check [`submodules/GatoGraphQL/layers/CMSSchema/packages/users/config/schema-services.yaml`](https://github.com/GatoGraphQL/GatoGraphQL/blob/master/layers/CMSSchema/packages/users/config/schema-services.yaml) for an example.
+You must also define those services in the service container, by uncommenting the corresponding entries on configuration file `layers/GatoGraphQLForWP/packages/{extension-slug}-schema/config/schema-services.yaml`.

+(Check [`submodules/GatoGraphQL/layers/CMSSchema/packages/users/config/schema-services.yaml`](https://github.com/GatoGraphQL/GatoGraphQL/blob/master/layers/CMSSchema/packages/users/config/schema-services.yaml) for an example.)

 <!-- _In the future, we expect to have [commands to automatically generate the PHP code inside the extension](https://github.com/GatoGraphQL/ExtensionStarter/issues/74)._ -->